Can you be a successful entrepreneur as a highly sensitive person?

 “Use your gift of being an excellent coach, healing practitioner or creative entrepreneur and learn how to be powerful, empowered and profitable with it.

-Also on the site, learn about her programs for being a successful entrepreneur including:
+Also learn about her programs for being a successful entrepreneur at her site:

 Highly sensitive entrepreneurs and perfectionism